 Right now, Toyota’s Swagger Wagon video is a big hit in the McKay household.
 I share this fact because I recently found myself explaining market segmentation to my children (Don’t ask.
 Just know that father-child marketing discussions are at least a four-generation tradition in the McKay clan).
-While my kids (ages 7, 9, and 10) are attracted to the video’s catchy lyrics, upbeat rhythm and comical storyline, I love the video because it is one of the best and most creative illustrations of market segmentation I have seen.
-Before I get to Swagger Wagon, let me say a few things about segmentation.
+While my kids (ages 7, 9, and 10) are attracted to the video’s catchy lyrics, upbeat rhythm, and comical storyline, I love the video because it is one of the best and most creative illustrations of market segmentation I have seen.
+Before I get to Swagger Wagon, let me say a few things about market segmentation in professional services.

 The best market segments share three qualities:

 - They have similar attributes, wants, or needs.
 (This gives you scalability.)

 - They are profitable.
 (Need I say more?)

 There are several reasons market segmentation is fundamental to efficient growth and marketing effectiveness in professional services:

 1. Segmentation is client-centric.
 The best client conversations are one-to-one.
 Segmentation allows you to speak to the specific needs of individuals while sustaining the efficiency of one-to-many communication (watch Swagger Wagon).

 2. Segmentation increases profitability.
 Specializing gives you economies of scale in systems, marketing spend, and services (think H&R Block).